LidarDM: Generative LiDAR Simulation in a Generated World: Layout-Guided LiDAR Video Generation

 \section{Layout-Guided LiDAR Video Generation}

 Our goal is to create a realistic, physically plausible, and temporally consistent LiDAR sequence that enables a free viewpoint based on a given bird's eye view semantic layout in a purely generative manner without relying on any pre-collected assets like 3D maps.
-To our knowledge, this is the first solution of its kind, addressing layout-conditioned LiDAR generation and LiDAR video generation.
 The key to achieving this lies in first generating and composing the underlying 3D world, followed by using generative simulation to create realistic sensory observations.
-We begin by formulating the generation as a joint 4D scene generation task (Sec.~\ref{sec:formulation}).
-Next, we discuss leveraging 3D diffusion models to create static and dynamic elements, ensuring their faithful interaction (Sec.~\ref{sec:asset}).
+We begin by formulating generation as a joint 4D scene generation task (Sec.~\ref{sec:formulation}).
+Next, we discuss leveraging 3D diffusion models to create static and dynamic elements, and ensuring faithful interactions (Sec.~\ref{sec:asset}).
 Finally, a sensor generation procedure is executed to produce the final LiDAR video (Sec.~\ref{sec:simulation}).
 Fig.~\ref{fig:overview} depicts the overview of our method.